SalishSeaCast/tools/NetCDF_Plot/README.md

     * Plotting bathymetry depth data as 2-D pseudocolour mesh plots
     * Controlling the size and aspect ratio of plots,
     in particular setting the aspect ratio to match the Salish Sea NEMO model lateral grid
-    * Using difference colour maps for colour mesh plots and adding colour bar scales to them
+    * Using different colour maps for colour mesh plots and adding colour bar scales to them
+    * Controlling the colour of land areas
+    * Setting axes limits and zooming in on regions of the domain
+    * Plotting on latitude/longitude map coordinates
+    * Saving plots as image files and displaying image files in notebooks

 * ##[SusansViewerWQuiver.ipynb](http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/NetCDF_Plot/SusansViewerWQuiver.ipynb)